aliroberts/aliroberts.github.io/_posts/2020-10-07-deep-q-learning-with-python.md

 Suppose for a moment that we had access to the true function $Q^* $ for a given environment with a finite set of actions, how would we use it?
 For a given state $s$ we could enumerate all the possible actions $(a_1, a_2, ..., a_n)$, calculate $Q^* (s, a_i)$ and simply adopt a policy of choosing the action that maximises the expected return for the given state, setting $a = \max _a Q^* (s, a)$.
 The goal of **Q-learning** is to approximate the function $Q^*$ and adopt such a policy.

 Note here that this depends on calculating Q for every action and therefore restricts this method to choosing actions for environments with discrete action spaces.

-- The RL problem
-- Q functions
-- How we could use a Q function to select actions if we knew what it was

 ## Approximating the $Q^*$ function